amandayehh/personal-site/README.md

   <p align="center">Visit Site</p>
 </a>

-<p align="center">Amanda's to my homepage on the web!
+<p align="center">My homepage on the web!
 Here's a collection of my recent adventures in design and code.</p>